golioth/golioth-firmware-sdk/tests/hil/README.md

 `test_` prefix in the name (required for the file to be recognized by pytest).
 The .c file should provide a definition for the `hil_test_entry()` function, which will be called by the platform specific firmware.

+## PyTest Fixture

+A PyTest fixture for interacting with Devices-Under-Test (DUTs) is provided in `scipts/pytest-hil`.
+This provides a python API for board control, such as console input/output, setting WiFi credentials, programming the board, etc. It also allows the test to use a consistent interface when communicating with the DUT even if the different platforms and boards have a different underlying interface.
+For example, ESP-IDF and Zephyr have different console commands for resetting the DUT, but the test can simply call `board.reset()` and the fixture determines the correct console command to send to the DUT.